-Free Downloadable 15 Minute Bathe In Balance Pilates Challenge Workout: Created Using The Drag & Drop Pilates Lesson Planner
+Free Downloadable 15 Minute Bathe In Balance Pilates Matwork Class Plan: Created Using The Pilates Lesson Planner

-15 Minute Pilates Bathe In Balance Class Plan (long version PDF)
+15 Minute Pilates Bathe In Balance Matwork Class Plan (long version PDF)

-15 Minute Pilates Bathe In Balance Class Plan (short version PDF)
+15 Minute Pilates Bathe In Balance Matwork Class Plan (short version PDF)

-And just in case you’re hankering for more.
-Here’s another free Pilates matwork lesson plan with a balance theme that you can download for free.
+And just in case you’re hankering for more, here’s another free Pilates matwork class plan with a balance theme that you can download for free.

-In this session you’ll have fun with balancing exercises, and also give your body and mind an amazing workout.
+In this lesson plan (that you downloaded above), you’ll have fun with matwork balancing exercises, and also give your body and mind an amazing workout.
 Each balance exercise can be used to build strength in different body parts, muscles and joints.

 The main benefit of practicing balance exercises is finding balance in body and mind.